aeinbu/Metamory.Server/ROADMAP.md

 # Roadmap

+- Demo mode (or Dev mode) - Turning of authentication

-- stopwatch to logging, instead of x-time-taken header
+- stopwatch to logging/instumentation/monitoring instead of x-time-taken header

 - http caching